 Sharing different perspectives and experiences makes all of us stronger.
 Cultural curiosity enriches us.
 Making global friends connects us.
 That’s what we believe at Clayton State University, and that’s why our international student program is so important to our campus community.

 Only a few miles from the diverse, bustling city of Atlanta, Georgia, Clayton State offers numerous opportunities for cultural and hands-on learning experiences.
 Consistently recognized by US News & World Report as having the most diverse student body among colleges and universities in the South, students from all over the world have made Clayton State their home away from home.
 We invite you to make it yours, too.

 Not sure if you’re considered an international student?
 Read the international student classification.

 Clayton State University welcomes international applicants for enrollment into our graduate programs.
 Each of our graduate programs have different application requirements.
-You can find our graduate programs that are available to international students with more information on application requirements for the specific graduate program of interest.
+You can find our programmatic specific application requirements listed on the materials checklist.

 Please note that in addition the application requirements, international students with foreign transcripts and credentials must have their documents evaluated as follows in the section below.